Share

 Where can I purchase vintage perfumery?

-Keep in mind when buying vintage fragrance you'll almost always be buying second hand since these are out of production items.
+Keep in mind when buying vintage fragrance you'll almost always be buying second-hand since these are out-of-production items.

-Typing the name of the cologne you want into a google search engine and adding words like "vintage" or "original formula" can lead to results.
+Typing the name of the cologne you want into a Google search engine and adding words like "vintage" or "original formula" can lead to results.

-Check the sellers feedback, see if they have other vintage listings.
-Look for sellers that specialize in the sale of vintage.
+Third-party websites like eBay.
+Mercari, or Etsy are great for purchasing vintage fragrance online, if you navigate with caution.
+Check the seller's feedback, see if they have other vintage listings.
+Look for sellers that specialize in the sale of vintage items.

-Always cross reference bottles, look up multiple listings of the same vintage item and compare features to help identify dates and batches.
+Always cross-reference bottles, look up multiple listings of the same vintage item, and compare features to help identify dates and batches.

 Be aware that some sellers use stock photos, you may not be getting the same bottle that's pictured Look for listings with multiple pictures, or ask the seller for additional info.